Bulgarian language: Adjective and numeral inflection

 Both groups agree in gender and number with the noun they are appended to.
 They may also take the definite article as explained above.

 Pronouns

 Pronouns may vary in gender, number, and definiteness, and are the only parts of speech that have retained case inflections.
 Three cases are exhibited by some groups of pronouns – nominative, accusative and dative.
-The distinguishable types of pronouns include the following: personal, relative, reflexive, interrogative, negative, indefinitive, summative and possessive.
+The distinguishable types of pronouns include the following: personal, relative, reflexive, interrogative, negative, indefinite, summative and possessive.

 Verbal morphology and grammar

 A Bulgarian verb has many distinct forms, as it varies in person, number, voice, aspect, mood, tense and in some cases gender.

 Finite verbal forms

 Finite verbal forms are simple or compound and agree with subjects in person (first, second and third) and number (singular, plural).
 In addition to that, past compound forms using participles vary in gender (masculine, feminine, neuter) and voice (active and passive) as well as aspect (perfective/aorist and imperfective).